blinkoo-it/NotificationFunction/README.md

 3. `"tags"` *(mandatory)* is an array of strings which determines who will receive the push notification. **NOTE**: in our system we need to specify the `profileSlug` *(mandatory)* value of a user to send a push notification to that user.
 So in our case `tag` must contain the `profileSlug` value.
 Failing to provide the correct value for a user will result in a failure to send the notification to that user.
 4. `"platforms"` *(mandatory)* is an array of strings representing the OS of the devices of the user. **NOTE**: since our app is available only on `iOS` and `Android`, the user can have at most two differrent type of devices, hence the `platforms` array can only contain **one or two** elements.
 For `Android` we expect to receive the string `"fcm"`, for `"iOS"` we expect to receive `"apns"`.
 If the user actively uses device on both platforms we expect to receive both `"apns"` and `"fcm"` in the array.
+5. `"campaignId"` *(mandatory)* is a string representing the campaign associated to this message. **NOTE**: this should have a value even if the message is sent to a specific user and it is not part of an actual marketing campaign.
-5. `"type"` *(mandatory)* is a string representing a label that will "tell" the mobile app what action needs to be performed after receiving the push notification.
+6. `"type"` *(mandatory)* is a string representing a label that will "tell" the mobile app what action needs to be performed after receiving the push notification.
 It will be `"POST"` if we want to open a particular video in app.
 It will be `"FEED"` if we want to open a particular filtered feed (NOT YET IMPLEMENTED IN APP ATM).
-6. `"id"` *(mandatory)* is a string field its value varies depending on the `"type"` property.
+7. `"id"` *(mandatory)* is a string field its value varies depending on the `"type"` property.
 If `"type": "POST"` then `"id"` will be a `keyId` string corresponding to the post we want the user to visualize.
 If `"type": "FEED"` then `"id"` will the a string containing one or more `feedListId`. **NOTE**: in case the feed is filtered by multiple filters then always use a comma `,` to separate them inside the string.

 ## Examples
 Send a push notification to open a specific video: